In The Spotlight

 To all the great humans who make our work possible:

-Since putting out a call for help, Friends of the Alameda Animal Shelter (FAAS) has been overwhelmed with your support for the homeless pets of Alameda.
-In the beginning of the pandemic, we were able to send more than 70 of our dogs, cats and rabbits home with foster families -- effectively clearing the shelter!
-This incredible success story warms our hearts during a time when we all need encouragement, and we thank everyone in our community for making this miracle possible.
+Since putting out a call for help more in March 2020, Friends of the Alameda Animal Shelter (FAAS) has been overwhelmed with your support for the homeless pets of Alameda.
+In the beginning of the pandemic, we were able to send more than 70 of our dogs, cats and rabbits home with foster families -- effectively clearing the shelter.
+This incredible success story still warms our hearts during a time when we all needed encouragement, and we thank everyone in our community for making this miracle possible.

-Moving animals into loving foster homes will help keep our volunteers, staff and community safe, ensuring that we can stay open with minimal staffing to provide essential services only, such as sheltering stray animals and reuniting lost pets with their families.
+Moving animals into loving foster homes is still helping to keep our volunteers, staff and community safe, ensuring that we can stay open with minimal staffing to provide essential services only, such as sheltering stray animals and reuniting lost pets with their families.
 We need foster families now, especially for adult cats.
 If you can foster, please contact Nanou Ballou at firstname.lastname@example.org

-As we enter the next phase of our community's response to COVID-19, here are a few important things you should know:
+As we continue our COVID-19 journey, here are a few important things you should know:

-* Both FAAS South Shore and our main shelter at 1590 Fortmann Way are closed to the general public until further notice.
+* Both FAAS South Shore and our main shelter at 1590 Fortmann Way remain closed to the general public until further notice.